TimoFlesch/intro2python/README.md

 No prerequisites expected.
 Resources for those who are interested in learning more will be provided in the interactive worksheet in class."

+### How to get started
+Click on the "launch in binder" button below.
+This will open a new website where you'll find further instructions.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TimoFlesch/intro2python/master) [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/TimoFlesch/intro2python/blob/master/intro_to_python_students.ipynb)